-Upon one (1) week's notice, an employee, or the Secretary-Business Manager of the Union, or designate, with the written authority of the employee, shall be entitled to review the employee's personnel file.
+Upon one (1) weeks' notice, an employee, or the Secretary-

+Business Manager of the Union, (or their designated representative), with the written authority of the employee, shall be entitled to read, review, the employee's personnel file, provided no documents are removed from the file.
 The review shall take place at the location where the file is maintained, in the office in which the file is normally kept.
+An employee may request a copy of a document in the employee's personal file subject to applicable Provincial privacy legislation and the Employer's administrative process.